byDagor/Dagor-Brushless-Controller/README.md

 ### 1.2 The three-phase gate driver
 The DRV8305 is a three-phase gate driver that can drive high and low-side N-channel MOSFETS.
 What makes this driver special is the amount of programmable parameters, the protection features and the fault diagnostics; all of which take place through an SPI bus.
-The [firmware](Firmware/D021F022/D021F022.ino) works with the driver, set through SPI, to operate in the 3-PWM mode.
 The driver has two types of faults: *warning* and *fault*.
 If either occur the red indicator LED on the Dagor board will turn on; if a *fault* occurs the the output MOSFETs will be placed in their high impedance state, if a *warning* occurs operation will continue normally.
 A few of the faults that the driver reports are the following: high temperature flags, source under or over-voltage, VDS over current monitors, gate drive fault, etc.
 The picture below shows the simplified schematic of the driver that can be found in the [DRV8305 datasheet](https://www.ti.com/lit/ds/symlink/drv8305.pdf?ts=1593641896221&ref_url=https%253A%252F%252Fwww.google.com%252F).
 Please refer to it if you want to learn more about all the features of this driver IC.